Diagnosis and Assessment

 - Assess urinary albumin excretion in patients with diabetes (Grade D).

-- All treated hypertensive patients should be monitored according to the current Canadian Diabetes Association guidelines for the new appearance of diabetes (Grade B).
+- All treated hypertensive patients should be monitored according to the current Diabetes Canada guidelines for the new appearance of diabetes (Grade B).

 - During the maintenance phase of hypertension management, tests (including those for electrolyte, creatinine, and fasting lipids) should be repeated with a frequency reflecting the clinical situation (Grade D).

-1. Routine laboratory tests that should be performed for the investigation of all patients with hypertension include the following:
+1. Routine laboratory tests that should be performed for the investigation of all patients with hypertension include:

 i.
 Urinalysis (Grade D);